-Please refer to Section 9.3 of CAE's 2023 MD&A for more detail regarding risks relating to talent and labour as risk factors for CAE.
+Please refer to Section 10.4 "Talent risks" of CAE's 2024 MD&A for more detail regarding risks relating to talent and labour as risk factors for CAE.

-4.12 Sustainability and ESG
+4.12 Sustainability

-At CAE, sustainability and ESG are integral to who we are as a company and how we make a difference in the world.
-ESG is embedded in our culture and drives our decisions and actions.
-Our priority is to ensure the safety and well-being of our employees and customers, as well as having a positive impact on the communities where we are located.
-The Board has responsibility for reviewing and approving the Global Annual Activity and Sustainability Report, including the underlying sustainability roadmap, objectives and performance data.
-CAE's noble purpose, making the world safer, has never been more relevant than over the last year with the lingering consequences of the pandemic and ongoing geopolitical events.
-It captures how CAE makes a difference in the world and drives its decisions and actions.
-Making civil aviation safer, supporting peace and, democracy with allied forces preparedness, and making healthcare safer are all rooted in the principles of ESG.
+At CAE, sustainability is integral to who we are as a company and how we make a difference by making the world safer.
+Sustainability is embedded in our culture and built into our business model, decisions and actions.
+Our priority is to ensure the safety and well-being of our employees and customers, as well as creating long-term value for all our stakeholders where we are located.
+The Board has responsibility for reviewing and approving the Global Annual Activity and Sustainability Report, including the underlying sustainability roadmap, its objectives and progress, and performance data.

+CAE's noble purpose, making the world safer captures how CAE makes a difference in the world and drives its decisions and actions.
+Making civil aviation safer, and supporting peace and democracy with allied forces preparedness, are both rooted in the principles of sustainability impact.

-Over FY2023, many of our initiatives had a significant ESG impact.
+Over FY2024, many of our initiatives had a significant sustainability impact.
 Amongst those initiatives: